What Are Outbound Logistics? Processes & KPIs

 While outbound logistics is the process of fulfilling consumer demand—through selling, shipping, and delivering products to the customer, the inbound logistics process is all about obtaining raw materials or products.
 Together, inbound and outbound logistics comprise the majority of business operations for an eCommerce company.

-Outbound logistics begins when a customer places an order and ends when their goods arrive on their doorstep.
+Outbound logistics activities begin when a customer places an order and ends when their goods arrive on their doorstep.
 The process includes many steps and many opportunities for logistics and network optimization.

 Processing